 - Preheat the oven to 400 degrees Fahrenheit.
-Spray a 10-inch casserole/baking dish with cooking spray.
+Spray an 8x8 inch baking dish with cooking spray.

 - While the filling is baking, prepare the biscuits.
-Combine the white rice flour, almond flour, cane sugar, baking powder, and salt in a medium bowl.
+Combine the white rice flour, almond flour, tapioca starch, cane sugar, baking powder, and salt in a medium bowl.
 Whisk until ingredients are evenly incorporated.

-- Add 1/2 cup almond milk and the olive oil to the dry ingredients.
+- Add 1 cup almond milk and the olive oil to the dry ingredients.
 Stir for 2-3 minutes; the mixture should start to thicken.
-Place bowl in the refrigerator and allow to chill for at least 10 minutes or until ready to top filling.
+Place bowl in the refrigerator and allow to chill for at least 10 minutes or until ready to top blueberry filling.

-- When the blueberry filling is ready, use a tablespoon to drop 8-10 round of biscuit dough on top of filling.
+- When the blueberry filling is ready, use ¼ measuring cup to drop 5-8 scoops of biscuit dough on top of filling.
 This will not completely cover the blueberry filling.
-Using a pastry brush, use the remaining almond milk and brush the tops of the biscuits with it and then sprinkle with coarse sugar.
+Using a pastry brush, use the remaining almond milk and brush the tops of the biscuits with it and then sprinkle with sugar.